What do the Historic Alexandria Museums Collect?

 The Fort Ward Museum library includes specialized research materials on the Defenses of Washington.
 While donations of original documents and images are accepted, copies of soldiers’ letters, diaries, military documents and photographs from private collections that are vital to expanding the Defenses of Washington reference collection are welcome.
 Individuals interested in donating books to the library collection or for occasional book sales sponsored by the Friends of Fort Ward should contact the staff first before dropping books off at the Museum.

 The purpose of Gadsby's Tavern Museum is threefold: to preserve and authentically furnish the buildings known as Gadsby’s Tavern Museum; to acquire, preserve, and exhibit artifacts and works-of-art of the mid-to-late 18th century, early 19th-century and 20th-century preservation history appropriate to the Tavern; and to provide enlightening and enjoyable programs of interpretation for the public.
 Objects may be added into the permanent collection by means of gift, bequest, or purchase.
 The object must comply with the recommendations set forth in the Historic Furnishing Plan, be relevant to the interpretation and understanding of the stated historical period (1785-1810), or reflect the subsequent history of the two buildings.
 Adequate history of the object must be established before it is accepted into the permanent collection.
 The donor must have clear title to the object and convey this title and all rights of ownership to the Museum without restrictions.
 The director may request that an appraisal of the object’s value be obtained from a professional appraiser, at the donor’s expense.
 Staff will not knowingly accept any object that has been stolen or obtained in a false or suspicious manner.
 The Museum reserves the right to refuse any gift or bequest it does not deem appropriate and in the best interest of Gadsby’s Tavern Museum or the City of Alexandria.
-Individuals interested in donating should contact the Director by
+Individuals interested in donating should contact the museum through Alex311 or call 703.746.4242.

 The purpose of Stabler-Leadbeater Apothecary Museum is to promote a greater understanding of historic public health issues, inspire people with the values of Quaker founder, Edward Stabler, and engage the visitor in an appreciation of our local and national history by sharing the story of this business and family’s profound effect on the community in such diverse areas as education and the abolition of slavery.
 Objects may be added into the permanent collection by means of gift, bequest, or purchase.
 The object must be relevant to the interpretation and understanding of the stated historical period (1796-1933), or reflect the subsequent history of the two buildings.
 Adequate history of the object must be established before it is accepted into the permanent collection.
 The donor must have clear title to the object and convey this title and all rights of ownership to the Museum without restrictions.
 The director may request that an appraisal of the object’s value be obtained from a professional appraiser, at the donor’s expense.
 Staff will not knowingly accept any object that has been stolen or obtained in a false or suspicious manner.
 The Museum reserves the right to refuse any gift or bequest it does not deem appropriate and in the best interest of Stabler-Leadbeater Apothecary Museum or the City of Alexandria.
-Individuals interested in donating should contact the Managing Director by email or call 703.746.3852.
+Individuals interested in donating should contact the museum through Alex311 or call 703.746.3852.